nboyce9/the-pit/README.md

 # the-pit
-A Website for a racing place?
+A website for "The Pit" a South African racing and street culture event.